 When they were done, a gigantic artificial pool emerged from the bottomland along three branches of the Juniata River converging nearby.
 The water for these streams had their sources among the rocks and trees of the mountains in the distance.
 The main basin itself was six feet deep, 120 feet wide, and two miles long.

 There were actually three interconnected basins in the port complex.
-The main one was located were the Conrail railroad yards are now.
+The main basin was located where railroad yards are now.
 This was connected by a 600-foot canal segment to a smaller basin located just below present-day Juniata Street.
 The third pool was really a feeder reservoir for the other two.
 It was located near the modern intersection of Route 22 and Allegheny Street in Hollidaysburg.

 Once the basins were filled with water, Hollidaysburg's transformation into a seaport was only a matter of time.
 At its height, the canal brought a boat into the port every 20 minutes.
 Boat slips and docks were built to handle the freight streaming into the area.
 Large warehouses and freight forwarding houses were erected near the docks.
 Hotels and taverns catering to boatmen and travelers arose among the modest houses in the town.